microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Invoke-PowerBIRestMethod.md

 ## SYNTAX

 ```
-Invoke-PowerBIRestMethod -Url <String> -Method <PowerBIWebRequestMethod> [-Body <String>]
+Invoke-PowerBIRestMethod -Url <String> -Method <PowerBIWebRequestMethod> [-Body <String>] [-OutFile <String>]
  [-Organization <String>] [-Version <String>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Invokes a REST request against the Power BI service using the profile you're logged in with (Connect-PowerBIServiceAccount).
+Invokes a REST request against the Power BI service using the profile you're logged in with.
 The REST verb can be specified using the -Method parameter.
 The -Body parameter is required for the verbs POST, PUT, and PATCH.
+Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.

 ## EXAMPLES